Mina (Japanese singer): Pre-debut

-Debut with Twice, health issues and MiSaMo
+Debut with Twice and MiSaMo

 In October 2015, Mina officially debuted as a member of Twice with the release of their first extended play, The Story Begins.
 Its lead single "Like Ooh-Ahh" was the first K-pop debut song to reach 100 million views on YouTube.

 On July 11, 2019, JYP Entertainment announced that Mina would sit out the remainder of the Twicelights World Tour due to her extreme anxiety and insecurity regarding onstage performances.
 She was later diagnosed with an anxiety disorder.
 In February 2020, it was reported that Mina's condition had improved and that she was ready to return to performing live with Twice.

-On February 9, 2023, JYP announced that Mina, alongside bandmates Sana and Momo, will officially debut in Japan on July 26 as a sub-unit named MiSaMo with an extended play of six tracks.
-Prior to the trio's debut, on January 25, they released the track “Bouquet” as part of the soundtrack of TV Asahi’s drama series Liaison: Children’s Heart Clinic.
+On February 9, 2023, JYP announced that Mina, alongside bandmates Sana and Momo, will officially debut in Japan on July 26 as a sub-unit named MiSaMo with the extended play titled Masterpiece.
+Prior to the trio's debut, on January 25, they released the track "Bouquet" as part of the soundtrack of TV Asahi's drama series Liaison: Kodomo no Kokoro Shinryōjo.

 Public image

-Since her debut, Mina has been recognized as one of Twice's strongest dancers in both South Korea and abroad.
+Since her debut, Mina has been recognized as one of Twice's strongest dancers along with Momo, both in South Korea and abroad.
 The Chosun Ilbo credits her popularity with helping improve relations between Japan and South Korea.
 In Gallup Korea's annual music poll of 2019, she was voted the 20th most popular idol in South Korea.

 Endorsements

-In early 2022, Mina was announced as the new muse of the popular South Korean luxury fashion brand Metrocity.
-In March of the same year, she was announced as the global brand ambassador of SK-II, Japan's leading cosmetic brand.
+In early 2022, Mina was announced as the new muse of the South Korean luxury fashion brand Metrocity.
+In March of the same year, she was announced as the global brand ambassador of SK-II, a Japanese cosmetics brand.
+In August 2024, Mina was announced as the Japan ambassador of French luxury jewelry and watch house Boucheron.
+In January 2025, she was announced as the Japan ambassador of Italian luxury fashion house Fendi.